 - You had a thyroid biopsy that shows abnormal cells or cancer cells

 - If you have an enlarged thyroid gland (goiter) with pressure symptoms in the neck.
-Pressure symptoms include difficulty breathing, especially when lying flat or raising your arms, sticking sensation when swallowing, or an annoying tickling cough
+Pressure symptoms include difficulty breathing, especially when lying flat or raising your arms, sticking sensation when swallowing food or pills, or an annoying tickling cough

 - If you have a thyroid lump you can see or feel, or one seen on imaging that is larger than 1cm diameter

 - If your thyroid is growing or if you are worried

 - If your thyroid is overactive and you have chosen surgery as a treatment after discussing options with your GP or endocrinologist

 If your thyroid is normal in size and function is normal or underactive, or if your nodules are all <10-15 mm without suspicious imaging features, you probably don’t need an endocrine surgeon.
 A GP or endocrinologist is best.

 If you have high blood calcium and high parathyroid hormone (PTH) you should discuss your condition with a surgeon.
 This is true even if your imaging tests do not show an enlarged parathyroid gland.
 It might be a false negative.
 Hyperparathyroidism is a fully curable condition.
 There are long term health benefits to being cured that even many doctors don't fully realise.